Q: Maths or Maths Literacy in Grade 10?

-One of the first major career decisions that learners face is selecting the subjects that you want to continue with, after Grade 9.
+A: One of the first major career decisions that learners face is selecting the subjects that you want to continue with, after Grade 9.

 One of the compulsory subjects required by the NSC (National Senior Certificate) is either Maths or Maths Literacy, meaning that you need to make a choice between the two.

-1. Start early
+- Start early

-This isn’t a decision that you’ll want to leave until the last minute.
 Give yourself lots of time to research and make the right decision by starting now!

-2. Take accountability
+- Take accountability

-The biggest impact that your subject choice has is on the tertiary education opportunities available to you after school.
-In other words, whether you decide to take Maths or Maths Literacy has an impact on the degrees or diplomas that you are able to study after school.
+- Research how Core Mathematics and Mathematics Literacy will mean for career options.
+Whether you decide to take Maths or Maths Literacy has an impact on the degrees or diplomas that you are able to study after school.

-4. Start brain-storming career options
+- Start brain-storming career options

-5. Look at your exam marks
+- Look at your exam marks

 In order to be accepted to study a degree or diploma, tertiary institutions require you to achieve certain grades.
 These can be very high, depending on what you decide to study.
 Take a look at your Maths marks over the past two years and think about the following: